LANDIS-II-Foundation/Extension-Base-Fire/README_BaseFire3.0.txt

 Component Deposition:	https://github.com/LANDIS-II-Foundation/Extension-Base-Fire
 Author:			LANDIS-II Foundation
 Origin Date:		24 Mar 2017
-Final Date:		24 Mar 2017
+Final Date:		17 Apr 2017

-Welcome to the source code repository for Extension-Base-Fire, a LANDIS-II extension.
+Welcome to the source code repository for Extension-Base-Fire, a LANDIS-II disturbance extension.
+Extension-Base-Fire uses various probability models to account for the basic characteristics of fire at any given point on the landscape; namely, the possibility of ignition, the likelihoods of fire initiation and spread, the probabilities of fire event size and severity, and the possibilities of damge to tree cohorts.
+The probability of an ignition is dependent on ecoregion.
+Fire initiation and spread are functions of fuels accumulation and wind.
+The extent of fire severity and event size are dependent on fuels accumulation, wind characteristics, and fire decay.
+Finally, cohort damage is dependent on cohort age.
+Extension-Base-Fire tracks 'time-since-last-fire' for each cell and requires calibration of the fire rotation period.

 This README file provides the following info:

 	1) The basic relationship between 'the science' (various biological, geological,